Note: References and Useful threads/posts below provide a lot of info not in the docs

 The official download page also offers a CLI-only version for Linux, which comes with “the cheesy Perl interface”.
 Or consult How to use ni, inform6, and cBlorb by CLI for info on using those commands directly.
 Some projects to help are Vimform7, the Inform 7 extension for VS code, Spaceformacs, and inf7.

-Versions of ni prior to 6M62 are incompatible with Linux kernels >= 4.11 (from 2017).
-To build for 6L38 or older an old Linux in a VM or Windows Inform in WINE are the options (or for 6G60 use playfic.com online).
+prior to 6M62.
+To use 6L38 or older try an old Linux in a VM or Windows Inform in WINE.
+For 6G60, try playfic.com or borogove.app.

-- Inform 6 6.41; Inform 6 6.41 for Windows (zip archive)
+- Inform 6 6.42, I6 6.42 for Windows (ZIP)

-- Glulx Entry Points and Glulx Text Effects by Emily Short
+- Glulx Entry Points, Glulx Text Effects

 Versions